danielhenrymantilla/higher-kinded-types.rs/book/src/generic-output-sort-by-lifetimes.md

 Really, what we've been wanting to say is:

-  - there exists some `type Output<'item> = …` definition, so that, for any choice of `'item` made by the callee, we have the return type of our closure on a `&'item Client` being that `Output<'item>`:
+  - there exists some `type Output<'item> = …` definition, so that, for any choice of `'item` made by the callee, we have the return type of our closure being that `Output<'item>`:

     ```rust ,ignore
     //! pseudo-code!